mixmastamyk/out/readme.rst

 Out
 ===========

+Simplified logging with a touch of fun—\
-*Out is a logger that gets "outta" the way.*
+out gets "outta" the way.

-Simplified logging, though a bit more powerful and fun in a few areas.
+Why's are covered in the
+background_
+section below.

 .. ~ TODO:

-.. ~ - Print configuration

-.. ~ -  use console for fx
-    .. ~ - with color

 .. ~ 'format': ' %(levelname)-7.7s %(name)s/%(funcName)s:%(lineno)s'
           .. ~ ' %(message)s'